ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center> <img src="{{ site.baseurl }}/img/PAR_assimilation.png" alt="Img" style="width: 800px;"/> </center>

 __In this tutorial, we will learn to work with pipes `%>%` and other `dplyr` functions, as well as different plotting techniques using the `ggplot2` package, such as having two y axises and printing axis labels with characters like μ.
-We will apply our data maninpulation and data visualisation skills to explore the importance of sunflecks for carbon assimilation in an understorey herb based on a LICOR dataset (leaf-level gas exchange measurements) with a temporal resolution of 5 seconds, gathered on a sunny day in June 2017.__
+We will apply our data maninpulation and data visualisation skills to explore the importance of sunflecks for carbon assimilation in an understorey herb based on a LI-COR dataset (leaf-level gas exchange measurements) with a temporal resolution of 5 seconds, gathered on a sunny day in June 2017.__

 #### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
 The script for this tutorial `R_script_LICOR.R` and the data `LICOR.csv` are in the `sunflecks` folder.